 Factory Class B RVs or a Custom Vansmith Conversion?
 A practical comparison

-Choosing between a factory Class B and a custom conversion is one of the first big decisions prospective van owners face.
-Both paths can deliver a nimble, comfortable home on wheels—but they differ in price, service, flexibility, and long-term value.
-Below we walk through the tradeoffs, give real-world cost ranges, and offer a simple decision framework so you can pick the option that fits how you live and where you roam.
+Choosing between a factory Class B and a custom conversion is one of the first big choices new van owners face.
+Both paths can give you a nimble, cozy home on wheels.
+But, they differ in price, service, options, and long-term value.

-Internal resource: Sprinter conversion guide is a useful primer if you’re leaning toward custom work.
+Inside resource: Sprinter conversion guide is a useful primer if you’re leaning toward custom work.

 What defines a Class B RV (factory) vs a custom conversion?